-The City of Beaufort is on one of the many Islands and communities of Beaufort County.
+The City of Beaufort is on Port Royal Island within Beaufort County.
 The county also includes the towns of Bluffton, Hilton Head, and Port Royal.
 The area’s indigenous people were American Indian tribes of the Cusabo group until waves of Europeans flocked to the area beginning with the Spanish in the 1500’s.
-Thousands of enslaved Africans and African Americans were transported to the region to work indigo and cotton plantations, creating, but not sharing in the region’s wealth.
+Thousands of enslaved Africans were transported to the region to work indigo and cotton plantations, creating, but not sharing in the region’s wealth.
 Once freed from slavery early in the Civil War, blacks here were among the first to hear Lincoln’s Emancipation Proclamation.

 POINTS OF INTEREST